SwiftSeal/resistify/README.md

 This only applies to the `--coconat` and PRR pipelines!
 The standard NLR pipeline does not require any external databases.

 By default, `Resistify` will automatically download the models required for CoConat and TMbed to your `$HOME/.cache` directory.
+This default can be changed by adjusting the environment variable `$HF_HOME` to your preferred location.
 If you'd like to manually install the databases instead, you can use the `resistify download_models` utility to download these to a directory of your choice.
 To provide these local models to the CoCoNat and TMbed processes, simply pass the path of the models directory via the `--models` argument.
 Approximately 13G of disk space is required.